-Export options
+Export Options

-Destination folder Same as source folder reside.
-Select the Create a new subfolder for the files check box to place the imag within a subfolder of the source folder.
-Specific folder File names Use Template to rename files Using a template gives you control over the output file name.
+Destinatio n folder Same as source folder Select this option to us currently reside.
+Select this option to use the same folder where the source images currently reside.
+Select the Create a new subfolder for the files checkbox to place the images within a subfolder of the source folder.
+Specific folder Click this button to cha ange the output folder to a specific location File names Use Template to rename files you choose not use a te Using a template gives you control over the output file name.
 If you choose not use a template, the file name is unchanged.
 Duplicate files are given an underscore and number suffix.
-Template Select the Use Template to rename files check box to create a renaming template.
+Template Select the Use Template to rename files checkbox to create a renaming template.
 You can specify a numerical or alphabetical sequence for the new file names, and use the original file names, new names, or names based on image metadata.
 Template field Displays the template to use to rename the files.
 Type an asterisk () to insert the original file name into the template.
 Use one or more number signs (#) to insert numeric or alphabetic characters, depending which options you selected.
 Click the arrow on the drop-down list to select a recently-used template.
 Insert Metadata field Inserts file-specific information into the file name template.
 Position the cursor in the Template field, and then click Insert Metadata to open the Choose Property dialog box.
 Select the metadata you want to insert, and then click OK .
 Insert Sequence number Replaces any number signs (#) in the template with sequential numeric characters or alphabetic characters.
 Select numeric or alphabetic preference in Sequence number options below.
 Insert Original filename Replaces any asterisk signs () in the template name with the original filename.
 Insert Sequence number options Specifies the first letter or number of the sequence.
 Start at Format File Format Select the file format in which you would like to save the exported images.
 Format Settings Click this button to change the settings for the format you have selected.
 Pixel format Specify the color depth for your format settings.
-Color space Select the color space check box to choose a color space option from the drop-down list.
+Color space Select the color space checkbox to choose a color space option from the drop-down list.